 A student may appeal an Incident Form action to the Program Director.
-If the student is not satisfied with the decision, he/she may initiate an appeal through the instructional chain of command and/or the Technical Program Appeals Committee.
+If the student is not satisfied with the decision, he/she may initiate an appeal through the instructional chain of command (divisional Dean) and/or Student Appeals Committee.
 This process will be facilitated by the Program Director.